pwckr/submissions/README.md

 # submissions
-Repo for submission in advanced software engineering
+Repo for submission in advanced software engineering by Paul Wecker w/ student no. 943726